quoc9x/example-helm-chart/README.md

-# Helm Charts from quocnvc
+# Helm Charts from quoc9x
 Hi, I'm a DevOps engineer.

 But you're free to use and contribute all Helm charts here.